Tools

 GDB

 GDB is the defacto, system programming debugger.
 It requires quite a lot of skill to get anything out of it on real world problems (notably if you do not have access to the source).
 If you plan to use it, make sure that, regardless of the level of optimization you specify to your compiler, you ship the debug info too.
-This is generally done using -ggdb on GNU and Clang based compilers.
+This is generally done using -ggdb on GCC and LLVM based compilers.

 Note